South Carolina vs. UCLA Predictions & Picks - Women's NCAA Tournament Sweet 16

 UCLA Performance Insights

-- The Bruins put up 70.5 points per game (76th in college basketball) while allowing 61.8 per outing (103rd in college basketball).
-They have a +314 scoring differential and outscore opponents by 8.7 points per game.
+- The Bruins are outscoring opponents by 8.7 points per game, with a +314 scoring differential overall.
+They put up 70.5 points per game (76th in college basketball) and allow 61.8 per contest (103rd in college basketball).

 © 2023 Data Skrive.
 All rights reserved.